microsoft/SmartDump/README.md

     1. iDNA Trace(TTT/TTD) cannot be used with Kudu console or RDP for Azure AppService related debugging.
     2. Debug Diagnostic Tool(DebugDiag) cannot be installed and used for Kudu console or RDP as well.
-    3. Procdump works with Kudu and RDP but isn't able to capture managed exceptions against web hosts with .Net Core runtime.
+    3. Procdump works with Kudu and RDP but cannot capture managed exceptions against web hosts with .Net Core runtime.
     4. For intermittent issues, capturing iDNA Trace(TTT/TTD) may not be a suitable approach even with selective recording.

 Currently SmartDump is still under a pre-release build.
 New features are continuously being added.